AlexCppns/ac-fancy-input/README.md

       // event triggered when the input field is updated
       // This is where the list of suggestions is updated });

+## To Do List

+- Increase test coverage.
+- Improve the demo.
+- `$broadcast` can become expensive => investigate better ways of handling actions.
+- Surface more configuration.
+- Use `$templateCache` for directives.

+## Contribute

+- For questions/bug reports/suggestions, [open a ticket](https://github.com/AlexCppns/ac-fancy-input/issues/new)
+- Fork it!
+- Do a pull request.